 One of ECAS’ main functions is to strengthen and build research collaborations between its partners.
-Excellent researcher at both the University of Glasgow and Leuphana Unviersity Lüneburg give us the opportunity to develop and support topical and relevant research projects.
+Excellent researchers at both the University of Glasgow and Leuphana Unviersity Lüneburg give us the opportunity to develop and support topical and relevant research projects.

 - 5G: Sociality, Politics and Practices

-- Enlightenments German & Scottish
+- Enlightenments: German & Scottish

 5G: Sociality, Politics and Practices

-Conflict Litigation: Understanding the Roles of International Courts
+Crisis Litigation: Understanding the Roles of International Courts

 Enlightenments: German & Scottish

 The Enlightenment stands for a paradigm shift that holds humanity accountable for its own destiny.
 But the alleged consensus is lapsing.
 Humanism and rationality, the key pillars of enlightened thought, have come under intense critical scrutiny.